nilsonbazana/KIO_audio_encoding/README.md

-How do these *nix .desktop files compare to shell scripts?
+## ℹ️ How do these *nix .desktop files compare to shell scripts?

 A .desktop file is not a script.** Instead, it is a **declarative configuration file**.
 To understand the difference, it helps to look at what each one actually does under the hood.